12 Best Social Media Aggregators to boost conversions in 2024

 Juicer.io used by Porsche Finland

 Juicer.io is one of the oldest social media aggregators on the market and, thus, a solid choice.
 Like Flockler, brands have used it for over a decade.
-It has similarly proven to work for many different companies.
-Because of that, it offers many of the same core features like excellent content moderation capabilities, integration with more than a dozen social platforms, and a social analytics add-on.
+It offers many of the same core features Flockler has like excellent content moderation capabilities, integration with more than a dozen social platforms, and a social analytics add-on.
 Still, there are a few significant differences to key in on.

 While Juicer is an excellent option, you should know your preferred plan because many aspects depend on your chosen tier.
 Unlike Flockler, which is all-inclusive, factors that depend on your plan include how many uniquely designed layouts you can embed, the refresh rate, views per month, and the ability to access the moderation tools.
 All of these limits can affect your business and marketing.